vasylenko/devdosvid.blog/content/posts/2024/A-Deep-Dive-Into-Terraform-Static-Code-Analysis-Tools-Features-and-Comparisons/index.md

 - Checkov supports OpenAI integration to suggest remediations.
 But be careful because AI tends to hallucinate.
 - KICS supports applying auto-remediation for some of its out-of-the-box policies.
 This also applies to custom policies, where you can define remediations and apply them automatically.
 - Terrascan is the only one that provides the VSCode extension to create and test custom policies written in Rego.
+- GitLab uses KICS as its default built-in IaC scanner — available out of the box with "[Infrastructure as Code scanning](https://docs.gitlab.com/ee/user/application_security/iac_scanning/)".

 Having covered the integration capabilities, let’s now focus on the output formats each tool provides.